 The appeal process can be invoked when the authors of a manuscript and the SLC or PC fail to reach agreement on the terms under which they can authorize the publication/presentation of study findings.
-In this event, the decision will be appealed to the PHACS Leadership Group and the decision will be made by a majority vote.
+In this event, the decision will be appealed to the PHACS LG Group and the decision will be made by consensus.